armartin/ancestry_pipeline/README.md

 #### 3) Make RFMix input ####

+I have written quick converters for two phasing programs: SHAPEIT2 and HAPI-UR.

+##### HAPI-UR #####
+The output from HAPI-UR is almost exactly what you need to run RFMix.
+Before running

+##### SHAPEIT2 #####
-I wrote a script to convert SHAPEIT2 output to RFMix input (as well as a .map file with 3 columns: physical position, cM position, rsID, which will be useful downstream), which you can run as follows:
+I also wrote a script to convert SHAPEIT2 output to RFMix input (as well as a .map file with 3 columns: physical position, cM position, rsID, which will be useful downstream), which you can run as follows:

 ```
 for i in {1..22}; do python shapeit2rfmix.py \